-- Disconnect the ribbon cable and wires from Power Board (A2). - Remove the two (2) bolts securing rectifier assembly on center of left side of enclosure between top and bottom vent perforations. - Pull rectifier assembly (A6) straight out toward front of ATevo. - Remove the four (4) screws that attach Power Board to assembly. - Remove screw that attaches Filter Board (A7) to assembly. - If an Auxiliary I/O Board (A4) is present, remove the four (4) screws that attach it to the assembly. - Lift and remove all boards from the existing rectifier / heat sink assembly (A6).
+- Disconnect wires and ribbon cable from Power Board rectifier assembly. - Remove two (2) bolts securing rectifier assembly at top and bottom of heat sink extrusion. - Pull rectifier assembly straight out toward front of assembly. - Remove four (4) screws that attach Power Board to assembly. - Remove screw that attaches Filter Board to assembly. - If an Auxiliary I/O Board is present, remove four (4) screws that attach it to assembly. - Lift and remove all boards from heat sink assembly and rectifier assembly.